ibm-cloud-docs/billing-usage/billing-faq.md

 {: faq}
 {: support}

-Feature codes add extra capabilities in an account and are typically provided for educational initiatives or special events.
+Feature codes add more capabilities in an account and are typically provided for educational initiatives or special events.
 To redeem your code, go to the [Account settings](/account/settings) page in the console, and click **Apply code**.
 You can also apply your code to a new account by clicking **Register with a code** when you [sign up for a new account](/registration).

 You might be looking for information about promo codes and subscription codes, which are available for certain account types.
 For more information, see [Managing promotions](/docs/billing-usage?topic=billing-usage-applying-promo-codes) and [Applying subscription codes](/docs/billing-usage?topic=billing-usage-subscription_code).